Detection of 125.5-day Optical Periodic Modulation of the Neutron Star M51 ULX-8: Abstract

 \section{Abstract}

 Studying Ultraluminous X-ray sources (ULXs) in the optical wavelengths provides important clues about the accretion mechanisms and the evolutionary processes of X-ray binary systems.
 In this study, three (C1, C2, and C3) possible optical counterparts were identified for well-known neutron star (NS) candidate M51 ULX-8 through advanced astrometry based on the {\it Chandra} and Hubble Space Telescope ({\it HST}) observations, as well as the {\it GAIA} optical source catalogue.
 Optical periodic modulation of 125.5 days with an amplitude of 0.14 magnitude was determined for C3 which has evidence to represent the optical nature of ULX-8 using one-year (2016-2017) 34 {\it HST} ACS (Advanced Camera for Surveys)/WFC (Wide Field Camera) observations.
-Moreover, surprisingly it was also found that the X-ray fluxes and also the observed optical fluxes of C3 exhibit a bi-modal distribution.
-This could mean that there is a possible correlation between the optical fluxes and the X-ray fluxes of the ULX-8.
+Moreover, surprisingly, the observed optical fluxes of C3 exhibit a bi-modal distribution.
+This could mean that there is a possible correlation between the optical and the X-ray flux variabilities of the ULX-8.
 The possible scenarios which are frequently mentioned in the literature proposed for the nature of optical emission and optical super-orbital period.
 The most probable scenario is that the optical emission could have originated from the accretion disk of the ULX-8.